 For a short time, there was a comic book series by Mareval about the hero, but it was critically panned and only lasted ten issues.
 More recently, a run of Daring Do issues were greenlit by Darkpony Comics and a team of enterprising young ponies, who shall remain nameless, were able to get their hooves on large amounts of conceptual material and press releases.
 A DC representative could not be reached for comment.
 The fandom is unsure what to make of some of the ideas they have seen thus far; one half is interested in seeing Daring Do adapted to a new medium while the other is concerned that the character may change from an Adventurer Equinologist to some kind of alien superpony who was sent away from her dying homeworld as a foal.

 There were also several comics in the weekly Disneigh Adventures magazine under the name "Diamond Daring", featuring Daring being turned into a Diamond Dog by Ahuizotl and her quest to become a pony again.
 The series is purely comedy, with rarely any drama.
 Despite being written with an extreme dose of Lighter and Softer, the comics are praised for their witty writing and subtle adult humor.
-Several readers have billed them as, "the Animaniacs of Daring Do comics.
+Several readers have billed them as, "the Animaniacs of Daring Do comics, and it's been rumored that A. K. Yearling prefers these stories out off all the other alternate continuities.
 There are a total of four arcs at the moment, but the writers for Disneigh Adventures have confirmed there will be more in the future.

 Several authors were curious about some of Daren's adventures mentioned in the main series, so they opted to create their own takes on them.

-Daren Do and the Golem Army, by Thistlewhistle Farrier (Due out this coming Summer Sun Celebration): Daren Do, Winchester Tock, and Rodolphus Mareton get mixed up in the rise of a mechanical force.
+- Daren Do and the Golem Army, by Thistlewhistle Farrier: Daren Do, Winchester Tock, and Rodolphus Mareton get mixed up in the rise of a mechanical force.

-5 Daren Do and the Fruit Bat Statue, by Medley McLargehooves (Due out the day after Hearth's Warming): As Daren tries to cope with a recent betrayal and tragedy for which he blames himself, a statue starts coming to life.
+- Daren Do and the Fruit Bat Statue, by Medley McLargehooves: As Daren tries to cope with a recent betrayal and tragedy for which he blames himself, a statue starts coming to life.

-6. Daren Do and the Saltshakers of Doom (working title), by T. Turner (Due out next Winter Wrap-Up): In the conclusion to the Young Daren Do arc, a strange cyborg race claims to be servants to all the races of this world.
+- Daren Do and the Cyborg Servants, by T. Turner: In the conclusion to the Young Daren Do arc, a strange cyborg race claims to be servants to all the races of this world.
 But are they really?

 Shortly after the publication of Daring Do and the Universal Cracks, author Muffin Parcels was granted permission by Polo House to rewrite and publish her three Zapapple Tock AU fics, as these had inspired the chapters set in the alternate universe in which Daring was killed instead of Zapapple.
 Muffin Parcels has confirmed that if sales are successful, she will continue the series with wholly original stories.